Frequently Asked Questions

 Northwest Scholastic Rating System (NWSRS)

 Most scholastic tournaments in Oregon and Washington (and a few in Idaho and British Columbia) are rated in this system.
 The idea behind rating scholastic tournaments in the NWSRS instead of US Chess is that it prevents new and lower level players from having to pay for US Chess membership and the organizers from paying a US Chess rating fee.
 Many scholastic tournaments that have multiple sections based on skill level also rate the higher level sections in US Chess since these players are generally more experienced and serious about chess and have no problem in paying the US Chess membership fee.
-The PCC currently rates the Quad 45 and Rose City Sectionals in the NWSRS (in addition to rating them in US Chess) as an extra incentive for scholastic players to play in these events.
+The PCC currently rates the Sunday Quads and Rose City Sectionals in the NWSRS (in addition to rating them in US Chess) as an extra incentive for scholastic players to play in these events.
 These events include sections that are good for somewhat lower level scholastic players to play in.
 These tournaments are two of the few open (“adult”) tournaments that are rated in the NWSRS.
 The calendar located on the NWSRS site is usually the best place to find information about scholastic events in Oregon and Washington.

 US Chess Federation (US Chess-formerly known as USCF)